Jenny Wren Statue in Galt with Navy Lady Roses

 Veteran’s Pin Available From Veterans Affairs Canada

-As you can appreciate this kind of program brings attention to the selfless acts of heroism, courage and loyalty for which these veterans have become renowned, and, in turn, this helps inform and educate new generations of Canadians about these important contributions and events.
+This kind of program brings attention to the selfless acts of heroism, courage and loyalty for which these veterans have become renowned, and, in turn, this helps inform and educate new generations of Canadians about these important contributions and events.

 Regarding our Archives and Artifacts… For reference or for historical purposes